sanfinity-Iot/openremote/Home.md

-Welcome to the openremote wiki!
+Welcome to the OpenRemote v3 wiki!